Guilouz/FLSUN-S1-Open-Source-Edition/docs/klipper-configurations-files.md

 	<img width="900" src="../assets/images/installer-05.png">

-- The chosen configuration will be automatically applied.
+- The chosen configuration will be downloaded and automatically applied.

 !!!
 Note
     The installer downloads the latest version of Klipper configuration files but if needed, they are available <a href="https://github.com/Guilouz/Klipper-Flsun-S1/tree/master/config">here</a>.